 With salaries rising for administrative assistant jobs, it's a great time to be an administrative professional.

 Salaries vary widely from city to city.
-Use our Salary Calculator to find out what senior administrative assistant salaries are offered in your market.
+Use the Salary Guide to find out what senior administrative assistant salaries are offered in your market.

 So what does it take to move into a senior administrative assistant role?
 While senior administrative assistants are required to handle much of the same workload as administrative assistants, they must master those tasks before they can take on more advanced duties.
 In addition, demonstrating an aptitude in three other key areas can help you climb to the next rung on the administrative assistant jobs ladder: